 Shoot the same thing a few times!
 Try to shoot from different angles; it gives you different perspectives.
 Be creative!
 Try different compositions.
 Shoot both horizontally and vertically.
 When you go back and review the photos you took, you will be amazed by how different shots give people different opinions and emotions.
 One of your pictures of the same object, shot from a different angle, may be that award-winning photograph.
 Let your creativity take flight!

-4. Do not use the camera zoom
+4. Do not use the digital zoom

 5. Share your photos

 All of my iPhone pictures are posted on Instagram.
 One good thing about Instagram is that you can process your photos.
 Play around with the filters.

 You can also use other more comprehensive photo editing apps.
 Edit the temperature, the brightness and contrast, blur the background to make your objects stand out—these are some of the many things you can do.
 And part of the magic of iPhoneography is that a “shot gone wrong” can be transformed into something extraordinary.
 You can transform it into something artistic just by playing with the buttons in the app.

 What are you waiting for?
 Grab that iPhone and shoot some photos now!
 Try to shoot at least one photo a day.
 Remember, practice makes perfect!
 And experience is the best teacher.

 About the Author:

 This article was written by See Sher Lyn who blogs about correcting photography mistakes.

 Don't Miss The Next One!